Garage Door Industry Associations and Standards Bodies

 The Authority Having Jurisdiction (AHJ) — a term used in NFPA and ICC frameworks — is the local entity with final interpretive authority over which codes apply and how they are enforced.
 AHJ determinations can vary between counties within the same state.

-For professionals navigating multi-jurisdiction projects, the how to use this garage door resource page provides further orientation to the classification system used across this platform's listings.
+For professionals navigating multi-jurisdiction projects, the how to use this garage door resource page provides further orientation to the classification system used across this platform's providers.

 References